baijiacms/JavaQuestPlayer/README.md

 Quest Soft player for JavaWeb.

-It is developed in Java language, support to play QSP games on the web, the beta version restricts single player games, and the release version will supports multiplayer games.
+It is developed in Java language, support to play QSP games on the web, the beta version limit single player games  at the same time, and the release version will supports multiplayer games at the same time.

 The application is still in the beta stage.
 At present,can run on the windows x64 version..